sketchplugins/plugin-directory/README.md

 - [Clipboard Fill](https://github.com/scottsavarie/clipboard-fill), by Scott Savarie: Sketch plugin to paste an image from your clipboard as the fill for any shape
 - [System Styles](https://github.com/sebcglbailey/sketch-system-styles), by Seb Bailey: Generate all the text styles you'll need, including alignment and colour.
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
-- [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
 - [scssketch](https://github.com/devmynd/scssketch), by TAND&M: Custom tools for living the ultimate the TAND&M life.
 Built with love and care by Sarah Aslanifar, Drew Vosburg, and Max Oppenheimer
 - [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.
 - [Map Creator for Sketch](https://github.com/terence55/sketch-map-creator), by Terence Wu: Plugin to visually create static map(BaiduMap, MapBox, GoogleMap) with custom options, and location search is available now